-Major roads in Norway are good, but once one leaves the south, sparsely populated areas and rough, mountainous terrain mean that major roads are few and often only consist of two lanes.
+Major roads in Norway are good, but once one leaves the south, sparsely populated areas and rough, mountainous terrain means that major roads are few and often only consist of two lanes.

 On weekends and holidays, these roads back up with traffic for hours, so it’s good to plan for delays.
 Norwegians drive on the right-hand side of the road.

-An expat can use their home country licence for a year before exchanging it for a Norwegian licence.
+Depending on where their driving licence was issued, an expat can use their home country licence in Norway, but may have to eventually exchange it for a Norwegian licence.
 When exchanging their foreign driving licence, it must be sent in to the Department of Motor Vehicles (Vegvesen), with an application for exchange.
-Foreigners will also be required to take a driving test, which requires substantial fees.
+Foreigners may also be required to take a driving test, which requires substantial fees.
 European Economic Area (EEA) residents can use their home country driver's licence provided it is valid.

 Expats thinking of getting their driver’s licence in Norway should consider avoiding the hassle.
 With the excellent public transportation options in the country, there is no real need for an expatriate to own or drive a car unless they have children.